mohammedbilalns/keywords/js.md

 ### Scope chaining
 ## What is Closure
 ### Advantages and disadvantages of closure (3,3)
-- advantages - Encapsulation and data hiding , memoization , currying , async programming
+- advantages - Encapsulation and data hiding , memoization , currying , async programming, implementing debouncing and throttling
 - disadvantages - memmory consumption(delay in garbage collection ), perfomance overhead due to memmory duplication
-### use cases of closure
 ## Function expression
 ## Arrow Functions
+No own this , cannot be used as a constructor ,
 ## Anonymous Functions
 ## Callback and Higher Order Functions First Class functinos
 ### Callback hell
+poor readability , complex error handling and debugging , reduced scalability
 ## Pure and Impure Functions
 ## Factory Functions
 ## Currying
 ### Advantages and disadvantages of currying
-- advantages - function composition
+- advantages - function composition, modularity , improved readability
 - disadvantages - complexity for beginners , perfomance overhead in some case
 ## What is memoization
 ## What is function binding